pratikiiitv/pratikiiitv.github.io/index.md

 3. Computer Graphics and Multimedia
 4. Introduction to Robotics

+## Training Programs/ Workshops
+- Fundamentals of Deep Learning for NVIDIA Deep Learning Institute, as a University Ambassodor (Three workshops since March 2020)
+- ATAL AICTE sponsored FDPs on Data Analytics and Artificial Intelligence (five such FDPs during July 2019 - March 2022)
+- Training programs (at Mumbai and Jamshedpur) on Data Analytics as part of consultancy for TATA Power in 2019.

+## Students

 ## Publications
 - Pratik Shah and Samaresh Chatterji, “On the Curve Reconstruction in Riemannian Manifolds”, Journal of Mathematical Imaging and Vision, 45(1), 55-68, Springer US, 2013 DOI: 10.1007/s10851-012-0344-0

 - Prashant Domadia, Pratik Shah and Suman Mitra, "Shadow-Free, Expeditious and Precise Moving Object Separation from Video", International Journal of Image and Graphics, World Scientific Publishing, Vol 18, Issue no. 1, January, 2018, DOI : 10.1142/S0219467818500055

-Jaya Pathak and Pratik Shah, “Markov Logic Network for Metaphor Set Expansion”, International Conference on Agents and Artificial Intelligence, ICAART, 2021
+- Jaya Pathak and Pratik Shah, “Markov Logic Network for Metaphor Set Expansion”, International Conference on Agents and Artificial Intelligence, ICAART, 2021

 - Akansha Tyagi, Ashish Patel and Pratik Shah, "Text Like Classification of Skeletal Sequences for Human Action Recognition", The fifth Asian Conference on Pattern Recognition, 2019

 - Prashant Domadia, Pratik Shah and Suman K Mitra, "Guided Deformation Transfer", 16th ACM SIGGRAPH European Conference on Visual Media Production, 2019